borntofrappe/algorithms-and-data-structures/Palindrome Checker/README.md

 ```

 Even though the letter at the center is not considered however, you can see that checking the counter-part is unnecessary.
 Inefficient even.
 This is the same consideration which makes looping through the _entire_ array a similar, unhelpful addition.

+## Projects

+-   [Palindrome Checker](https://codepen.io/borntofrappe/full/GRgjxYo).
+Developed with React and displaying an icon depending on the value of an input of type text.